-The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation's performance, and its short-, medium- and long-term prospects.
 The Board recognises that all these elements are inseparable throughout the organisation, and Lenmed follows the six capitals approach as described in the AIR.
 This integrated approach is taken by the Board at its meetings, strategy sessions and committee meetings.